ipld/ipld/docs/codecs/known/dag-pb/index.md

 It is very unlikely that unstructured data in the [Data Model](/glossary/#data-model) will be encodable in DAG-PB unless it has exactly the known structure matching DAG-PB.

+Remember, as mentioned in the [interoperability](#interoperability) section, DAG-PB is a _subset_ of Protocol Buffers: it is a specific schema within Protobuf, and does not support general user-specified Protobufs.

 See [DAG-PB Specs: Logical Format](/specs/codecs/dag-pb/spec/#logical-format) for details on the specific structures which are encodable in DAG-PB.